Frequently Asked Questions

 Q: What if my shrimp cannot swim 25m of freestyle unassisted?
 Can he/she still be on swim team?

 We want swim team to be a fun, positive experience for both swimmers and parents.
 A good measure of whether your shrimp is ready for swim team is whether or not he/she can swim 20 feet unassisted at the start of the season.
 Coaches will work with shrimps during the first two weeks of practice to help them progress to longer distances.
-Shrimps must be able to swim 25 m unassisted to swim in meets, and we are confident that they can all achieve this distance this summer!
+Shrimps must be able to swim 25m unassisted and under 90 secs to swim in meets, and we are confident that they can all achieve this distance this summer!

 No. The Greater Charlotte Swim League age level rules are very strict regarding age levels, and your child will need to swim with the 8 & under group.
 If you are concerned, you can bring your child to the first day of practice (May 18th) for an evaluation by the coaching staff.
 At that point, we can work with you to decide what to do for the 2018 summer season.
 As a general rule, we ask that your 8 & under swimmer be able to swim one length of the pool freestyle, with ease, and be able to demonstrate the capability of one other stroke.